 Our net tangible book value as of September 30, 2024 was approximately \$(0.3) million, or approximately \$(0.01) per share of common stock.
+Following the issuance of shares, 4,411,764 and 1,300,000 respectively, to AEI on November 25 and December 24, 2024, at the amount of \$3.0 and \$0.6 million respectively, our adjusted net tangible book value as of September 30, 2024 would have been approximately \$3.3 million, or \$0.12 per share common stock.
 Net tangible book value per share is determined by dividing the net of total tangible assets less total liabilities, by the aggregate number of shares of common stock outstanding as of September 30, 2024.

-After giving effect to the sale by us of: 3,571,429 shares of common stock (assuming no Pre-Funded Warrants are sold) at the offering price of \$0.98 per share of common stock and after deducting placement agent fees and commissions and estimated offering expenses, and following the issuance of shares to AEI on November 25, 2024, our as adjusted net tangible book value as of September 30, 2024, would have been approximately \$5.9 million, or \$0.20 per share of common stock.
-This represents an immediate increase in the net tangible book value of \$0.21 per share to our existing stockholders and an immediate dilution in net tangible book value of \$0.78 per share of common stock issued to the investors participating in this offering.
+After giving effect to the sale by us of: 3,162,500 shares of common stock and 1,250,000 Pre-Funded Warrants at the offering price of \$0.40 per share of common stock and \$0.3999 per Pre-Funded Warrant, respectively, and assuming full exercise of the Pre-Funded Warrants, after deducting placement agent fees and commissions and estimated offering expenses, and following the issuance of shares to AEI on November 25 and December 24, 2024, our as adjusted net tangible book value as of September 30, 2024, would have been approximately \$4.59 million, or \$0.14 per share of common stock.
+This represents an immediate increase in the net tangible book value of \$0.02 per share to our existing stockholders and an immediate dilution in net tangible book value of \$0.26 per share of common stock issued to the investors participating in this offering.